 In 2016, MWRTA ended its free Class C Commercial Driver's License training program to focus on a new directive: to develop a creative approach to fund the Class C Program whereby eligible candidates identified by veteran and social service agencies could continue to be sent for training.
-In FY2018, the MWRTA filed legislation to become a CDL Class B training school allowing it to charge Class B students in order to keep the Class C program free of charge and operational.
+In FY18, the MWRTA filed legislation to become a CDL Class B training school allowing it to charge Class B students in order to keep the Class C program free of charge and operational.
 The legislation was vetoed by the Administration as "unfair competition to private driving schools".
-In FY2018, MWRTA persistently pursued the change in legislation with the help of Senator Spilka's office, and in FY2019 worked with the RMV, DPL, and DPU to complete all necessary licensing requirements.
+In FY18, MWRTA persistently pursued the change in legislation with the help of Senator Spilka's office, and in FY19 worked with the RMV, DPL, and DPU to complete all necessary licensing requirements.
 The MWRTA Class "B" CDL program is now open for business pending resolution of Covid-19 obstacles.
+Although still eligible to do this program, we are holding until driver market for Class C comes back to normal.

-Framingham State University (FSU) continues to collaborate with MWRTA in the provision of transportation services to the students and faculty for the ninth consecutive year, although hampered by Covid-19 restrictions.
+Framingham State University (FSU) continues to collaborate with MWRTA in the provision of transportation services to the students and faculty for the tenth consecutive year, although somewhat hampered by Covid-19 restrictions and more virtual learning options.
 The Authority provides the vehicles, maintenance, training, and some oversight, while the FSU transit system is operated by students with direct oversight from the FSU Transportation Services Department.
 The Authority continues to develop robust technology integration with FSU Transit and MassBay Community College allowing for a more efficient use of resources to meet their demands.
 A spike in ridership was an indication of the success of the program prior to the pandemic.
 The Authority is still working very closely with MassBay Community College to promote an inter-collegiate transit system between its Wellesley and Framingham campuses as well as expanding service to and from the Green Line in Riverside with hopes of recovery after the Covid-19 crisis has abated.
+MassBay has begun construction of a new facility in Framingham on Franklin Street, along several of our fixed routes.
+MWRTA anticipates significant increases in ridership once the facility is operational.

-Five years ago, as part of its mobility management plan, the Authority began its implementation of "centralized reservations" with the COA's of member communities.
+Six years ago, as part of its mobility management plan, the Authority began its implementation of "centralized reservations" with the COA's of member communities.
 Sudbury, Natick, Hopedale, Wellesley.
 Framingham and Holliston's COA are now fully integrated.
 "Centralized reservations" is a system whereby a town's COA clients call the Authority's Call Center to book their trips.
 The Authority provides the COA with a manifest for trips the following day.
 The Authority is now better able to coordinate ridesharing within its system.
 The COA is no longer burdened with providing a call taker, scheduler, and handling cash transactions as the clients are part of the Authority's debit fare system.
 Last year, the Authority incorporated the Towns of Hopedale and Wellesley into its centralized reservations program.
-Other member towns are considering joining.
+Other member towns are now considering joining.
+MWRTA has actively reached out and offered informational sessions regarding this innovative service.